WebKolla/aimademethis/SETUP_COMPLETE.md

-# 🎉 AIMadeThis Setup Complete!
+Here# 🎉 AIMadeThis Setup Complete!

 Your Next.js + Supabase AI product discovery platform has been successfully scaffolded and is ready for development.